TheGalfins/GNSS_Compare/docs/team.rst

 Romanian Young Graduate Trainee in the Directorate of Navigation at the European Space Research and Technology Center working on the Galileo project.
 He holds a Master of Science degree in Aerospace Systems – Navigation and Telecommunications granted by the French Civil Aviation University (ENAC) from Toulouse, France.
-He developed his master thesis at the German Aerospace Center (DLR) in Oberpfaffenhofen.
+After his first year of master studies he worked a summer (2016) at Acorde Technologies in Spain in the area of GPS/INS integration.
+In the second year he developed his master thesis at the German Aerospace Center (DLR) in Oberpfaffenhofen.
 While being at DLR he was responsible with designing and implementing algorithms that fused the Precise Point Positioning (PPP) technique with Inertial Navigation Systems (INS) in a tight coupling setting.
-Moreover, he has also developed suitable integrity monitoring algorithms in order to measure the reliability of the designed fused systems.
+Moreover, he has also developed suitable integrity monitoring algorithms in order to measure the reliability of the designed fused systems in terms of fault detection sensitivity and protection level stability.
 His research interests are related to precise positioning, sensor fusion, integrity monitoring and GNSS receiver signal processing.